Arc card: Card use

 Arc cards and Arc tickets are available for purchase at fare vending machines located at major destinations throughout the region, including transit centres and LRT stations, certain recreation centres, and the Edmonton International Airport.
 These machines accept credit and debit cards, and cash.
 Riders are able to reload their cards at fare vending machines and online, and if they register their cards, they can also enable 'auto-load' so that their balance is topped up whenever it falls below $10.
 Arc cards can also be purchased and reloaded at certain municipal buildings and retail stores throughout the region, but cards can only be registered on the Arc website.
 Each rider's balance is stored on their online account rather than on their card itself, enabling riders to continue using their balance after replacing lost or stolen cards—as long as their card was registered.
+Use of a registered card allows tracking of a rider's complete trip - including time and location the passenger boarded transit, and time and location where the passenger got off.
+With a registered card, this information is tied directly to an identified individual.

 The Arc program includes daily and monthly fare capping; when someone spends above a certain daily or monthly limit, they are able to ride for the remaining duration of that period for free.
 Discounted fare groups, such as seniors and low income fares, will have lower fare caps than the regular adult fare caps.
 When a rider taps their card while boarding, they are able to transfer to other routes for free within a 90-minute window.
 If someone does not tap their card while exiting, they may be charged a higher fare than they would have otherwise paid.
 When paper passes and transfers are eventually phased out, riders will still be able to pay their fare with cash.
+Participating transit agencies originally planned to adopt distance-based fares once the Arc system had been fully launched, but this plan was dropped over concerns it would foster inequity and discourage transit usage for riders travelling long distances.

-Arc tickets work similarly to Arc cards, but instead of having a reloadable balance, they are valid for unlimited usage within a set time period and cannot be renewed.
+Arc tickets work similarly to Arc cards, but instead of having a re-loadable balance, they are valid for unlimited usage within a set time period and cannot be renewed.
 Region-wide tickets can be purchased in 90-minute and 24-hour increments, and riders can also buy cheaper tickets that are only valid on one service (such as St. Albert local, or Fort Saskatchewan commuter).
 The timed window for tickets does not start until their first tap, and tickets that are not used expire after one year.